 This class investigates important themes of contemporary Gulf society and politics: the impact of oil wealth on social and political development, and changing notions of citizenship, gender roles, and social choices in the Gulf.
 Political readings are combined with literature and film from the Gulf region.
 Students should end the class with a better understanding of the rapid development and transformation of Gulf society and politics, and the challenges still facing the region.

 Ways of Knowing: Climate Change [interdisciplinary]

 What do we know?
 How do we know it?
 What is the best way of gathering data to learn what we do not currently know?
 How do we process our current knowledge and use it as a basis for action?
 These epistemological questions are addressed differently by different disciplines or academic groups trained to investigate problems following certain, agreed-upon rules of analysis.
 The theme of climate change, a topic of particular importance to students and the world at large, functions as a concrete mental hook for the students to better understand diverse epistemologies and methodologies: how different disciplines address these questions in different ways.
-Each professor will introduce methods and protocols from his/her discipline to discuss different ways of knowing.
-But by weaving together lectures, discussions, and assignments, the course will also underscore the interconnectedness of our disciplines and the value of an interdisciplinary approach to understanding and solving the complex problems of our times.
+Each professor introduces methods and protocols from his/her discipline to discuss different ways of knowing.
+By weaving together lectures, discussions, and assignments, the course also underscores the interconnectedness of our disciplines and the value of an interdisciplinary approach to understanding and solving the complex problems of our times.

 Female Civil Society

 This class investigates female engagement and empowerment by linking the study of civil society in the Middle East with specific concerns about gender, oil wealth, and modernization.
 This class provides a hands-on research experience through the lens of critical ethnography.
-Guided by the available political science literature, students will combine their interview and observational evidence with unique survey data to create multimedia projects (documentaries, museum installations) and a final essay on the drivers and obstacles of women’s engagement in politics and society of the Middle East.
+Guided by the available political science literature, students combine their interview and observational evidence with unique survey data to create multimedia projects (documentaries, museum installations) and a final essay on the drivers and obstacles of women’s engagement in politics and society of the Middle East.